-Attendance This might indicate Associated risk percentage 98% + ng attendance No risk of becoming to access all learning opportunities persistent or seve absentee 97 - 97.9% Up to six Minimal l attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% Very few ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le impact o g concern if further absences occur learning days lost over the year earning opportunities are likely to have an n attainment and progress Moderate risk of becoming a persistent or severe absentee 92 - 94.9% improven Up to 16 Missed significar learning days lost over the year learning opportunities will now have a it impact on attainment and progress High risk of becoming a persistent or severe absentee Below 92% Over 16 l Missed significar oncern.
-Attendance levels are now critical earning days lost over the year becoming a persiste severe absentee at impact on attainment and progress Below 90% Pupil is fl Over 19 l concern.
-Attendance levels now critical Persistent Absented flagged as being a Persistent Absentee learning days lost over the year erisk of significant underachievement 85% Pupil is fl Over 28 l Extreme oncern.
-Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 80% Pupil is fl Over 38 l Extreme Potential oncern.
-Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 50% or below Pupil is fl Over 97/ Extreme cation is at critical risk il is flagged as being a Severe Absentee or 97/195 learning days lost over the year reme risk of significant underachievement ential increased safeguarding risk Impact of absence from school 85 - 90% atte ndance Equivalent of over 27 weeks (3⁄4 of a year) absent from primary school 80% attendan ice Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week absent Equivalent of over three years missed over full school career 10 days holid Equivalent of two terms of education missed over full school career 15 minutes la ite a day Equivalent of two terms of education missed over full school career
+Attendance This might indicate Associated risk percentage 98% + ing attendance e to access all learning opportunities No risk of becoming a persistent or severe absentee 97 - 97.9% Up to six Minimal l attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% Very few ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le g concern if further absences occur learning days lost over the year earning opportunities are likely to have an n attainment and progress Moderate risk of becoming a persistent or severe absentee 92 - 94.9% improver Up to 16 Missed nt concern.
+Attendance levels require nent learning days lost over the year learning opportunities will now have a nt impact on attainment and progress persistent or severe absentee Below 92% Over 16 l Missed oncern.
+Attendance levels are now critical earning days lost over the year learning opportunities will now have a not impact on attainment and progress Very high risk of becoming a persistent or severe absentee Below 90% Pupil is f Over 19 l oncern.
+Attendance levels now critical Persistent Absented lagged as being a Persistent Absentee learning days lost over the year risk of significant underachievement 85% Pupil is f Over 28 l Extreme oncern.
+Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 80% Urgent co Pupil is f Over 38 l Extreme oncern.
+Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 50% or below Pupil is f Over 97/ Extreme ation is at critical risk Severe Absentee 1 is flagged as being a Severe Absentee 1 97/195 learning days lost over the year 1 eme risk of significant underachievement 1 increased safeguarding risk Impact of absence from school 85 - 90% attendance Equivalent of over 27 weeks (% of a year) absent from primary school 80% attendance Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week absent Equivalent of over three years missed over ful 10 days holiday a year Equivalent of two terms of education missed over full school career 15 minutes late a day Equivalent of two terms of education missed over full school career